ambroiseodt/itl/README.md

 You will be asked whether to format the database as a SQLlite database.
 Answer "Yes" is you want to do it.

 ## Training
-Launch a traning run locally
+Launch a training run locally
 ```bash
 python -m apps.memory.train apps/memory/config/debug.yaml
 ```